-Elliot S. Schlissel, Esq. is a foreclosure lawyer representing homeowners throughout the Metropolitan New York area.
-He can be reached for a free consultation at 800-344-6431 or e-mailed at Elliot@sdnylaw.com.
+Elliot S. Schlissel, Esq. is the managing partner of Schlissel DeCorpo LLP.
+Our law firm represents homeowners throughout the Metropolitan New York area with regard to the defense of foreclosure lawsuits.
+We have been helping homeowners keep their homes for more than 3 decades.
+We can be reached for a free consultation at 800-344-6431 or e-mailed at: Elliot@sdnylaw.com.

 As 2008 came to an end the stock market took a plunge.
 The economy in the United States seemed to have slowed down.
 This has caused more homeowners to fall behind on making their mortgage payments.
 When a homeowner cannot make their payments under their mortgage affirmative action can be taken to deal with the situation prior to the home going into foreclosure.
 One of the better actions a homeowner can take is to apply for a mortgage modification.
 Since 2008 millions of homeowners in the United States have applied for mortgage modification.
 A mortgage loan modification can be the answer to homeowners’ financial issues in many situations.